liamthetate/itsnotjustinyourhead/README.md

 ## Known bugs

-1. I'm aware that using the header tag would be good semantic use of HTML, however for some reason, if the nav was inside the header, the nav would not stick to the top of the page.
+1. I'm aware that using the header tag would be good semantic use of HTML however, if the nav was inside the header, the nav would not stick to the top of the page.
 For this reason I commented out the header tag.

 2. In the episodes section, the embedded spotify episode has some text beside it.
 Depsite a considerable amount of time trying to figure it out, I couldn't center-align the text without it breaking the 'p' and 'a' sections into five columns.
 So instead I used an inline display property and settled to have it left-aligned on mobile.
 <br/>